Leeds is the perfect city for days out with kids.

 I always thought the obvious; Leeds is a university town, the perfect place for a romantic weekend, or a night on the tiles with the girls.
 But I have never been, why?
 God only knows because I have missed out big style.
 Yes, I will be visiting with Chris for a romantic weekend.
 And next time my great buddies, Ruth, Suzie, Cheryl and I have a girly weekend away I am going to put forward Leeds as an option.
+But Leeds is also great for families.

 We were so lucky that Jacquie the manager from the Queens hotel was one step ahead of us and arranged for us to have a guided tour around Leeds with the lovely and very knowledgeable Beverly from Conference Leeds.
 I will be honest?
 I didn’t know what to expect.
 I was not sure if the boys would enjoy it.
 But we all absolutely loved the tour.